-Privileged documents are protected from disclosure (see above).
+Privileged documents are protected from disclosure (see above, Privileged documents).
+Without prejudice documents are treated in the same way as in other common law jurisdictions.

 18. Do witnesses of fact give oral evidence or do they just submit written evidence?
 Is there a right to cross-examine witnesses of fact?